 Fees and living costs

-Application feeFrom January 2025 onwards there is going to be an application fee.
+Application feeFrom January 2025 onwards there is an application fee to apply for degree studies in Finland.
 The application fee is collected for applicants from countries outside EU/EEA seeking education leading to a degree in higher education, excluding licenciate or doctoral degrees.
-In order for an application to be processed, the fee must have been paid timely.
+In order for an application to be processed, the application fee must have been paid within the deadline.
 There is no application fee for Finnish or EU citizens.
+Furthermore, the same Finnish residence permits which exempt from tuition fees, also exempt from the application fee.
 Any questions regarding application fee can be addressed to the Finnish National Agency for Education at applicationfee@oph.fi.
 Read more in the national application portal Studyinfo.fi.

-Master's level admissionStudents whose qualifying degree is obtained at a higher education institution located outside the EU/EEA are required to take the GMAT or GRE aptitude test.
-All students who do not fulfill the language requirement in another way, must take a language test.
+Master's and PhD level admissionApplicants whose qualifying degree is obtained at a higher education institution located outside the EU/EEA are required to take the GMAT or GRE aptitude test.
+All applicants who do not fulfill the language requirement in another way need a language test.

 ImmigrationNon-EU/EEA citizens must apply for a residence permit to study in Finland.
 Here is the cost in relation to immigration: